Typhoon aims to be minimal and secure. We're running it ourselves after all.

 - etcd with peer-to-peer and client-auth TLS

 - Role-Based Access Control is enabled.
-Apps must define RBAC policies
+Apps must define RBAC policies for API access

 - Workloads run on worker nodes only, unless they tolerate the master taint